 The dangers of fake alcohol

-Fake alcoholic drinks are illegally produced in unlicensed distilleries or homes intended to be sold.
+Fake alcoholic drinks are illegally produced in unlicensed distilleries or homes with the intention of selling them.
 They are often packaged to look like well-known legally produced brands – known as counterfeiting – but there is no guarantee on what they contain.1

 Legally produced alcoholic drinks, contain a specific molecule called ethanol, created by fermenting cereal or fruit.
-Ethanol is the only type of alcohol that is safe for human consumption.2
+Ethanol is the only type of alcohol which is approved for people to drink.2

-It is illegal to distil or sell alcohol to the public in the UK without a license from HM Revenue & Customs (HMRC).4,5
+It is illegal to distil or sell alcohol to the public in the UK without a licence from HM Revenue & Customs (HMRC).4,5

 Illegally produced alcohol should never be consumed.
-There is no way to know what chemicals are in it and how it’s been made.
+There is no way of knowing what chemicals are in it and how it’s been made.

-Only ever drink legally produced alcohol drinks.
-And to keep your health risks low, make sure you stick to the UK Chief Medical Officers' low risk guidelines - no more than 14 units a week, spread over three or more days with several drink-free days, and no bingeing.
+Only ever drink legally produced alcohol.
+And to keep your health risks low, the UK Chief Medical Officers' low risk drinking guidelines advise both men and women to drink no more than 14 units a week, spread over three or more days with several drink-free days, and no bingeing.13

 There is also no way of knowing how strong fake alcohol is, because it hasn’t been produced to the standards of commercially produced alcoholic drinks.
 So, you could become seriously intoxicated and acutely unwell at much lower-than-expected levels of consumption.